-Appian Investments ICAV (the "ICAV"), incorporated on 21 September 2016, is an umbrella Irish collective assetmanagement vehicle with variable capital and segregated liability between sub-funds registered in Ireland under the Irish Collective Asset-management Vehicles Act 2015 with registration number C160423 and is authorised by the Central Bank of Ireland as a Qualifying Investor Alternative Investment Fund ("QIAIF").
+Gresham House Investments ICAV, formerly Appian Investments ICAV, (the "ICAV"), incorporated on 21 September 2016, is an umbrella Irish collective asset-management vehicle with variable capital and segregated liability between subfunds registered in Ireland under the Irish Collective Asset-management Vehicles Act 2015 with registration number C160423 and is authorised by the Central Bank of Ireland as a Qualifying Investor Alternative Investment Fund ("QIAIF").

-As at the reporting date, the ICAV had one fund in its umbrella, the Appian Burlington Property Fund (the "Fund").
-The Fund was authorised by the Central Bank of Ireland on 4 November 2016 and launched on 30 November 2016.
+As at the reporting date, the ICAV had two funds in its umbrella, the Gresham House Commercial Property Fund, formerly Appian Burlington Property Fund, (the "Fund") and Gresham House Credit Union Income Fund.
+Gresham House Commercial Property Fund was authorised by the Central Bank of Ireland on 4 November 2016 and launched on 30 November 2016.
 There were three share classes, Share Class A EUR, Class B EUR, and Share Class C EUR in issue at the reporting date.
+Gresham House Credit Union Income Fund was authorised by the Central Bank of Ireland on 19 January 2022 and was not launched as at the reporting date.